chrisnguyenhi/chrisnguyenhi.github.io/projects/pipe.md

 <br>
 <img src="../images/PIPE1.png" class="ui huge floated rounded image">
 <br>
 This was my first-ever programming project using the first programming language I learned.
-Now that I am real software developer, I feel that it was probably a bad idea for a high school junior to pick C as his first programming language to learn.
+Now that I am real software developer, I feel that it was probably a bad idea for a high school junior to pick C as his first programming language.
 It was definitely a huge learning curve from teaching myself how to program to creating an application that accomplishes a goal.

 What drove me to create PIPE was my desire to simplify programming for beginning programmers.
 From this high school science fair project, I had my first experience with Natural Language Processing (a popular topic in Computer Science) and learned basic C concepts such as if-statements, for-loops, pointers and I/O.